• Home

 Much of this Yucatan cuisine has roots in traditional Mayan cooking, yet with heavy influences from Europe, the Caribbean, and other Mexican regions.
 The culmination of cooking cultures makes for some interesting local cuisine to try in Merida.
 That’s what makes eating one of the best things to do in Merida!

-• Cochinita pibil: This is arguably the most notable Yucatecan dish (and our personal favorite).
-Cochinita pibil is tender slow-cooked pork marinated in sour-orange, achiote, and other spices.
+- Cochinita pibil: This is arguably the most notable Yucatecan dish (and our personal favorite).
+Cochinita pibil is tender slow-cooked pork marinated in sour orange, achiote, and other spices.
 There’s also a tasty chicken version, pollo pibil.

-• Poc-chuc: Thinly sliced pork that has been marinated in sour orange juice and grilled to perfection.
+- Poc-chuc: Thinly sliced pork that has been marinated in sour orange juice and grilled to perfection.

-• Queso relleno: A hollowed out ball of Edam cheese is stuffed with ground pork and cooked until it becomes gooey before being smothered with gravy.
+- Queso relleno: A hollowed-out ball of Edam cheese is stuffed with ground pork and cooked until it becomes gooey before being smothered with gravy.

-• Pavo relleno negro: Turkey covered in a rich dark chili sauce.
+- Pavo relleno negro: Turkey covered in a rich dark chili sauce.

 What is a marquesita?
 See our video demonstration below:

 Yet to really get to know the food scene in Merida, we recommend this highly-rated Street Food walking tour (Monday-Saturday).
-Some even rate this 3-hour tour as the best thing they did while visiting Merida.
-It’s a perfect introduction to Yucatan cuisine throughout Merida, allowing visitors to sample all of the Yucatan’s best cuisine with a local guide that knows all the best spots.
+Some reviewers even rate this 3-hour tour as the best thing they did while visiting Merida.
+It’s a perfect introduction to Yucatan cuisine throughout Merida, allowing visitors to sample all of Yucatan’s best cuisine with a local guide who knows all the best spots.
 Check availability and all the recent 5-star reviews.

-• Prices: The prices for drinks and restaurants will vary greatly across Merida, depending on the type of restaurant.
+💲 Merida Restaurant Prices: The prices for drinks and restaurants will vary greatly across Merida, depending on the type of restaurant.

-Budget meals: $20-$90 pesos, midrange: $100-$250 pesos, higher-end $300 pesos+
+Budget meals: $25-$100 pesos, midrange: $100-$300 pesos, higher-end $300 pesos+

-• Location: All over Merida – so many great restaurants!
+📍 Location: All over Merida – so many great restaurants!

 The #1 Thing to Do in Merida, Mexico: Day Trips!

 Mérida itself is a fantastic place to explore for a few days.
 Yet perhaps one of the best things about Merida is its central location within the Yucatan.
-This allows for so many amazing day trips for endless adventure around the peninsula.
+This allows for so many amazing day trips for endless adventures around the peninsula.

-Merida is surrounded by a countless ancient Mayan ruins, beautiful blue cenotes (natural underground pools), fascinating haciendas, quiet strands of Gulf beaches, and intriguing Mayan villages dotting the land in between.
-This is why day trips top our list of things to do in Merida.
+Merida is surrounded by countless ancient Mayan ruins, beautiful blue cenotes (natural underground pools), fascinating haciendas, quiet strands of Gulf beaches, and intriguing Mayan villages dotting the land in between.
+This is why day trips top our list of best things to do in Merida.
 There is always a new Yucatan adventure to embark on from Merida.

 Merida is such a perfect hub city as it connects so many of these sites within a short hour or two jaunt from the city center.
 We love using Merida as a charming base to explore the Yucatan to the fullest during the day, then retreat back to Merida for more comfort, food, and fun in the evening.

-A Tour sign showing Things to Do in Merida and aroundHere are just a few recommendations for intriguing day trips to take from Merida:
+Here are just a few recommendations for intriguing day trips to take from Merida:

-• Catch a boat to see the wild flamingos in Celestun,
+- Catch a boat to see the wild flamingos in Celestun,

-• Visit nearby cenotes such as our favorite: the three cenotes of Cuzuma, connected by horse cart,
+- Visit nearby cenotes such as our favorite: the three cenotes of Cuzuma, connected by horse cart,

-• Take this well-rated Chichen Itza Day Trip from Merida,
+- Take this well-rated Chichen Itza Day Trip from Merida,

-• Tour an old hacienda outside of town,
+- Tour an old hacienda outside of town,

-• Have an extreme caving adventure in Grutas Calcehtok or Grutas Tzabnah,
+- Have an extreme caving adventure in Grutas Calcehtok or Grutas Tzabnah,

-• Journey to the nearby yellow Mayan town of Izamal,
+- Journey to the nearby yellow Mayan town of Izamal,

-• Simply have a relaxing day at a beach near Merida, or
+- Simply have a relaxing day at a beach near Merida, or

-• Try this awesome tour of Uxmal, to see the Yucatan’s other famous ruins and our favorite (see video below).
+- Try this awesome tour of Uxmal, to see the Yucatan’s other famous ruins and our favorite (see video below).

 The possibilities of how to explore the Yucatan from Merida are virtually endless.
 Take a second-class bus out of the city for the day, rent a car to explore entirely on your own, or join one of the many tours in Merida you can find on offer.
 Search Viator for a good selection of well-priced day tours.